davehtaylor/somapy/README.md

 somapy
 ======

-A curses application for streaming soma.fm stations, written in Python, and licensed under the Gnu GPLv3.
+A command line application for streaming soma.fm stations, written in Python, and licensed under the GNU GPLv3.
 See LICENSE.txt for more information.